How to Get Portuguese Citizenship: The Ultimate Guide

 If not, you have a variety of residence permits to choose from that’ll offer a gateway to Portuguese citizenship after five years of legal residence.

-The government recently discontinued the investors-favorite Portugal Golden Visa program almost abruptly.
+The government recently changed the requirements for the Portugal Golden Visa program almost abruptly.
 It goes to show how fast things can change in the RCBI world and the world in general.

-If you are interested in what Portugal has to offer, get in touch with us today.
+If you’re interested in what Portugal has to offer, get in touch with us today.
 You never know which perks won’t be available tomorrow.